The NSW Battery PRDS Incentive is Now Available Book Now

 Tesla electric vehicle

-Both these terms apply to the same definition, an electric vehicle powering a load.
-Vehicle-to-X and Vehicle-to-Load are both simply a two way flow of energy, similar to a phone being able to charge and discharge to another phone.
+The terms 'Vehicle-to-load', and 'Vehicle-to-X' are interchangeable as they both refer as a broad term of an electric vehicle providing power to a load.
+They are both simply a 2-way flow of energy, like a phone being able to charge, and discharge to another phone.

 Each manufacturer and model will have unique vehicle-to-X capabilities, including V2H, V2G, V2L, V2V, and V2B, but this can get confusing really quickly.
 Instead of doing hours of research, we developed a reference table of some of the mainstream EVs that support vehicle-to-X technology.